eblot/pyftdi/pyftdi/README.rst

 Examples
 ~~~~~~~~

-See the developer page available from http://github.com/eblot/pyftdi/examples
-for SPI and JTAG examples.
+See pyftdi/examples directory for SPI and JTAG examples.

 .. include:: serialext/README.rst